kornysietsma/httpstub/README.md

 ## TODO

+* Simpler handling for single-server mode - maybe if you only have one server, default all functions to use that single server's port?
 * Add a not-handled check with a better error message
 * Add some way to add events from routes - setting headers is ugly, but there needs to be a way to find the _current_ conversation id.
-Maybe it could be in the request?
+Maybe it could be in the request map?

 ## License